Skip to main content

 *

-* @param options THe options for loading the workbook.
+* @param options The options ReadWorkbookOptions for loading the workbook.

 * @returns A promise that resolves to an ImportResults object.